 When you add your Public SSH Key, please make sure that there is no newline following the last character of the key.

-This is good and the key will work.
+The following is good and the key will work:

 Click Add user to create your system user.